JUNIOR TRIAL INFORMATION

 No. All community clubs feeding players to JDCC have an equal chance of its players being selected for district cricket.
 The trial process is based totally on merit and ability, not which community club you play for.

 JDCC has a club ethos and expects all players and parents to uphold this ethos.
-The ethos is centred on having respect for each other, teammates, opponents and umpires.
+The ethos is centered on having respect for each other, teammates, opponents and umpires.
 All players and parents have to sign to confirm their acceptance of the club ethos as part of the registration process.

 In the first instance, and dependent upon the issue, initial contact should always be with the team coach.
 Most issues can be easily resolved by the coach however if no resolution can be achieved then the matter can be referred to the Director of Coaching (for specific cricket related matters) or the Junior President for all other matters.
 The email address of the Junior President is email@example.com